bbleoni/bbleoni/README.md

 ##  Hey, there!
 I'm Brenda 👋

 ## 📌 About Me </br>
--  Computer Scientist and developing post-graduation studies in Data Analytics </br>
+-  I'm a computer scientist and am developing postgraduate studies in data analytics </br>
 - Currently working as a Data Solution Architect
 - Power Platform Enthusiast (Power Apps, Power Automate and Power BI)
 - Passionate about Data Democratization and Sci-Fi movies